UKPEIBO/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task8.
 Deleting the file betty.
 Task9.
 Deleting a directory from another directory.
 Task10.Writing  a script that changes the working directory to the previous one.
+Task11.Writing a script that lists all files in the current directory and the parent of the working directory.